jeremysinger/capabilitiesforcoders/README.md

 To build this site you will need:

 1. an installation of nodejs (version 18, 20 or later).
-I recommend using [NVM](https://github.com/nvm-sh/nvm) to set this up
+I recommend using [NVM](https://github.com/nvm-sh/nvm) to set this up.
 2. a JS package manager.
-This project has been written with [pnpm](https://pnpm.io/installation), but in principle even npm should work.
+This project has been written with [pnpm](https://pnpm.io/installation).

 To deploy it, you will need to configure a web server such as apache or nginx to serve the static build files.
+By default, these will all be generated in `./build/`

 ### Installing capabilities for coders